tusharsadhwani/blog/src/pages/post/builtins.md

 </details>

-`eval` is pretty similar to exec, except it only accepts expressions (not statements or a set of statements like `exec`), and unlike `exec`, it returns a value &mdash; the result of said expression.
+`eval` is pretty similar to exec, except it only accepts expressions (not statements or a set of statements like `exec`), and unlike `exec`, it returns a value -- the result of said expression.

 Here's an example: